Banks try to put past sins behind them at Davos

 Banks and financial service companies were once again at the bottom of the pile in the Edelman “Trust Barometer”, released this week in Davos where many bankers are attending the World Economic Forum.
 Although they scored slightly better in the survey of 26 countries than last year, only 50 percent of respondents said they trust banks and financial institutions, against a 77 percent score for technology companies.

-Many are producing profits for shareholders again, but the rules of the game have changed and banks and their advisers recognize it will take years to rebuild public confidence.
+Many are producing profits for shareholders again, but the rules of the game have changed and banks and their advisers recognise it will take years to rebuild public confidence.

 “Banks need to change their business models.
 Financial service providers need to be reminded that it all about service to clients and clients need to be put back at the core.
 Self-interest has to take a backseat,” Axel Weber, former Bundesbank chief and now Chairman of Swiss bank UBS, said on Wednesday.